redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

     - The instance UUID of the virtual machine to manage.
     - This is required if `provision_vm_name` is not supplied.
     - Note that a supplied UUID will be ignored on virtual machine creation, as VMware creates the UUID internally.
-      If virtual machine does not exists, then this parameter is ignored.
+      If virtual machine does not exist, then this parameter is ignored.

 - **provision_vm_cluster** (String):
     - The name of the cluster where the virtual machine will run.